Important Update on Uniform Law in Western Australia

 The Law Society is pleased to announce that our Legal Profession Uniform Law (LPUL) CPD Seminar Series is now available.

-Following the Introductory Information Session, join us on Twilight Thursdays for focused sessions looking at some of the most impactful changes in more detail.
+Join us on Twilight Thursdays for focused sessions looking at some of the most impactful changes in more detail.
 All our sessions will be recorded and will be replayed on Mondays.
 Find out more here.

 Sponsored by the Department of Justice.